David Macaulay: Literature

 His books often display a whimsical humor.
 Illustrations in The Way Things Work depict cave people and woolly mammoths operating giant-sized versions of the devices he is explaining.
 Motel of the Mysteries, written in 1979 after the 1976–1979 exhibition of the Tutankhamun relics in the U.S., concerns the discovery by future archaeologists of an American motel and their ingenious interpretation of the building and its contents as a funerary and temple complex.
 Baaa is set after the human race has somehow gone extinct.
 Sheep discover artifacts of lost human civilization and attempt to rebuild it.
 However, the new sheep-inhabited world develops the same side effects of economic disparity, crime, and war.
 Macaulay considers concealing technology's inner mechanics as a growing problem for society, and aims to fight this trend with his work.

-To research his book The Way We Work, Macaulay spent years talking and studying with doctors and researchers, attending medical procedures, and laboriously sketching and drawing.
+Researching his book The Way We Work, Macaulay took years talking and studying with doctors and researchers, attending medical procedures, and laboriously sketching and drawing.
 He worked with medical professionals like Lois Smith, a professor at Harvard University and researcher at Children's Hospital Boston, and medical writer Richard Walker to ensure the accuracy of both his words and his illustrations.
 Anne Gilroy, a clinical anatomist in the departments of surgery and cell biology at the University of Massachusetts Medical School, consulted on the book.
 She said of Macaulay, "His remarkable curiosity and meticulous research led him into some of the most complicated facets of the human body yet he tells this story with simplicity, ingenuity and humor."